Last updated May 24, 2023

 If you supply a command, either a script or other executable available to your application, then it will be executed as a one-off dyno, together with any additional arguments.
 For example, to execute the Python interpreter with a file

 dowork.py supplied as an argument, then execute

 If you instead supply a process type, as declared in a

 Procfile, then its definition will be substituted, and executed together with any additional arguments.
 For example, given the following

 Types of one-off dynos

-Some types of one-off dynos include:
+Some uses for one-off dynos are: